Champions League classics: Barcelona 6-1 Paris

 Article body

 Beaten 4-0 away by Paris in the 2016/17 round of 16, Barcelona needed to make history to recover.
 They did – and how.
-Their 6-1 second-leg triumph is the first in our upcoming series of UEFA Champions League classics.UEFA.tv REGISTER FOR FREE
+Their 6-1 second-leg triumph is the latest in our series of UEFA Champions League classics.WATCH THE GAME BACK IN FULL

 Context